drwpow/pow.rs/src/pages/blog/bazel-is-incompatible-with-javascript.md

 Some of the afore-mentioned would be workable if investments in Bazel paid dividends down the line.
 But the biggest mistake I see Bazel users making is **underestimating how quickly the JS ecosystem evolves.**

 Smart technical decisions require less investment over time.
 Bazel requires _increasing_ amounts of time and energy to maintain your infrastructure of Starlark wrappers and shim code teaching Bazel about JS.
 Imagine having to redo this every month.
 Every time a major version of an npm package is released.
-Every time a Rust counterpart is released that’s orders of magnitude faster (that’s [Rolldown](https://rolldown.rs/guide/)).
+Every time an OSS project fails out of maintenance and a new one takes its place.
+Every time a quantum leap forward happens in research.
 Every generation of JS tooling requires _more_ time plugging into Bazel because it’s evolutionarily more complex.
-But you’ll never benefit from all these new tools because you’re too busy trying to catch up to the previous generation and get it running in Bazel.
+But you’ll never benefit from all these new tools because you’re (still) trying to catch up to the previous generation.

 But the _real_ pointlessness is the fact that the JS ecosystem gets orders of magnitude faster every generation.
-All that work you spent building a wrapper for the slow JS tool would have been better served upgrading to fast JS tool.
-I’m not even talking hypothetically: webpack is replaced by [Turbopack](https://turbo.build/pack/docs), Rollup with [Rolldown](https://rolldown.rs/guide/), ESLint with [Biome](https://biomejs.dev/), and that’s not even mentioning [Vite](https://vite.dev) and [esbuild](https://esbuild.github.io/).
+All that work you spent building a wrapper for the slow JS tool that sped it up by 25% would have been better served upgrading to its successor that’s 1,000% faster.
+I’m not even talking hypothetically: webpack was replaced by [Vite](https://vite.dev), [esbuild](https://esbuild.github.io/), and soon [Turbopack](https://turbo.build/pack/docs), Rollup with [Rolldown](https://rolldown.rs/guide/), ESLint with [Biome](https://biomejs.dev/).
 If you’re using Bazel to **speed up CI,** then compare apples to apples.
 Focus on speeding up CI.
 And usually that fast track is leaning into the hundreds of thousands of smart JS devs that would absolutely love to help you with that.

 ## Summary